Sabayon/sabayon-website-next/content/release/latest-monthly-release-sabayon-1611.md

 Sabayon developers upon common agreement decided to switch to a different release schedule:

-* Stable releases will be available in the end of January, May and October; can be still found under the "monthly/" directory in the mirrors, this time span will give us way to test and fix problems that may pop up during the upgrades cycles.
+* Stable releases will be available at the end of January, May and October; can be still found under the "monthly/" directory in the mirrors, this time span will give us way to test and fix problems that may pop up during the upgrades cycles.
 * Dailies will always be there, as usual under the "daily" folder and they are just incremental updates, we can't guarantee of their working state all the time.